ThomasBucaioni/my-repo-cmdline/Shell/Passwords/README.md

 # Custom password manager

-The goal is to have a non-synchronized password file for secondary websites needing an account
+The goal is to have a non-synchronized password file for secondary websites needing an account.
+The scripts assume the username is `user` which you would need to change.

 ## Usage